 Ingredients

-- 2 C leftover accompanying vegetables potatoes, cabbage, carrots diced
+- 2 Cups leftover accompanying vegetables potatoes, cabbage, carrots diced

-- ½ C leftover cooking liquid or use all chicken broth
+- ½ Cup leftover cooking liquid or increase broth to 1 full cup

-- 1 can cream of mushroom or cream of potato, cream of celery
+- 1 can condensed cream of mushroom soup or cream of potato soup

 - ½ teaspoon dried thyme